leancodepl/corelibrary/docs/domain/time_provider/index.md

 }
 ```

+!!! tip
-> **Tip:** Employing a single instance of `LeanCode.TimeProvider.Time` throughout the domain enables convenient manipulation of time for testing purposes.
+    Employing a single instance of `LeanCode.TimeProvider.Time` throughout the domain enables convenient manipulation of time for testing purposes.
 Further information about this can be found [here](../../tests/faking_time/index.md).